sushprag/Electric-Vehicle-Market-Traffic-Volume-Analysis/README.md

 ## 💡 Key Insights

-* Electric range is the strongest driver of CAFV eligibility.
+* Electric Range is the strongest predictor of CAFV eligibility, accounting for 43.87% of the model's predictive power.
-* Vehicle model is the most important predictor of electric range.
-* Demand for higher-range BEVs continues to grow.
-* Newer EV models are more likely to qualify for clean-fuel incentives.
+* Model Year significantly influences CAFV qualification, with newer vehicles more likely to meet eligibility criteria.
+* Battery Electric Vehicles (BEVs) consistently demonstrate higher electric ranges and greater CAFV eligibility rates than Plug-in Hybrid Electric Vehicles (PHEVs).
+* The Random Forest Classifier achieved 99.59% accuracy, substantially outperforming the Logistic Regression baseline.
+* The Random Forest Regressor outperformed Linear Regression and Gradient Boosted Trees for electric range prediction, achieving an R² of 0.993 and RMSE of 8.08.
-* BEV adoption highlights the need for expanded charging infrastructure.
+* EV adoption shows significant variation across ZIP codes, highlighting the need for localized charging infrastructure planning.
-* Higher-priced vehicles generally offer greater electric range.
+* Higher vehicle prices are generally associated with longer electric ranges, suggesting a trade-off between affordability and performance.
+* Forecasting results indicate continued growth in EV registrations, emphasizing the importance of proactive infrastructure expansion.

 ## 🚀 Business Impact